 I have worked in Jordan, El Salvador, Egypt, Iraq, Qatar, Afghanistan, Lithuania, Kenya, Djibouti, and Mauritania.
 I was part of the startup team designated to create Special Operations Command: Africa (SOCAFRICA) in 2008, where I served for 3 years.
 I was the lead planner for U.S. Army Europe in putting paratroopers in Poland and the Baltics in response to recent Russian Aggression.

-I later got my Masters of Education in Secondary Education and I am certified in NC in Social Studies, Mathematics, and English Language Arts.
+I later got my Masters of Education in Secondary Education.

 I have spent a couple of decades working with youth in various contexts and on different continents, and I am convinced that high schoolers are mentally capable of being “producers of adult value.”